 If you don’t want to use PlaceIt, here’s a tutorial where I show you how to make video pins with two free options I use: Canva and Keynote.

 Some POD designers have found success in paid advertising sources such as Facebook ads and Amazon Sponsored Listings.

 I have actually tried both of these and had very, very little success.
 In fact, I ended up spending more than I earned overall.

-About 99% of all my POD sales have come from FREE traffic.
+About 85-90% of my POD sales have come from FREE traffic.

 Once I find keywords that sell well, I build a niche shop that focuses only on those phrases/audiences.

 That method has worked well for me because I do put a lot of time into very unique, quality designs.

 Update 2023: TeePublic and RedBubble introduced tiers that made it much more difficult for some people to earn.
 Read about it here.

 Creating niche shops are the way to go in my opinion.
 It’s better to create high-quality designs laser-targeted to a specific audience.
 It’s a better long-term strategy.